OSGConnect/connectbook/drafts/intro-to-r.md

 You can follow the status of your job cluster with the `connect watch` command, which shows `condor_q` output that refreshes each 5 seconds.
 Press `control-C` to stop watching.

-Since our jobs outputs to standard out, we can check the output files.
+Since our jobs prints to standard out, we can check the output files.
 Let's see what one looks like:

 	$ cat R.out.3796250.1
 	[1] "Hello World!"